Distances on a masure (affine ordered hovel): Masures

-If $F$ is a filter on a set $\mathcal{E}$, and $E'$ is a subset of $\mathcal{E}$, one says that $F$ contains $E'$ if every element of $F$ contains $E'$.
-If $E'$ is nonempty, the set $F_{E'}$ of subsets of $E$ containing $E'$ is a filter.
-By abuse of language, we will sometimes say that $E'$ is a filter by identifying $F_{E'}$ and $E'$.
-A filter $F$ is said to be contained in another filter $F'$: $F\subset F'$ (resp. in a subset $Z$ in $\mathcal{E}$: $F\subset Z$) if and only if any set in $F'$ (resp. if $Z$) is in $F$.
-If $F$ is a filter on a finite-dimensional real-affine space $\mathcal{E}$, its closure $\overline F$ (resp. its convex hull) is the filter of subsets of $\mathcal{E}$ containing the closure (resp. the convex hull) of some element of $F$.
-The \textit{support} of a filter $F$ on $\mathcal{E}$ is the minimal affine space containing $F$.
+\end{itemize} If $\FCC$ is a filter on a finite-dimensional real-affine space $\mathcal{E}$, its closure $\overline \FCC$ (resp. its convex hull) is the filter of subsets of $\mathcal{E}$ containing the closure (resp. the convex hull) of some element of $\FCC$.
+The \textit{support} of a filter $\FCC$ on $\mathcal{E}$ is the minimal affine subspace containing $\FCC$.